Azure/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 <a name="domain-based-configuration-pull-request"></a>
 ## Pull Request

 The pull request should include the definition of the new domain for the environment in which it will run.
 Remember to add a meaningful description to the PR, and attach information like RDTasks or screenshots.
 A sample pull request that modifies the Intune curation file to add a new asset type is located at [https://aka.ms/portalfx/intune-pr](https://aka.ms/portalfx/intune-pr).
-For more information about sending pull requests, see [top-extensions-publishing.md](top-extensions-publishing.md).

  <!--gitdown": "include-file", "file": "../templates/portalfx-extensions-bp-custom-domains.md"} -->